-If you don’t live in a hot climate or visit the beach on the regular, you might not place “maternity swimsuit” high on your shopping list.
+If you don’t live in a hot climate or visit the beach on the regular, you might not place maternity swimwear high on your shopping list.

-But the bigger your belly gets, the more you deserve to show it off — and, the more you can probably benefit from jumping in a pool of water.
+But the bigger your baby bump gets, the more you deserve to show it off — and, the more you can probably benefit from jumping in a pool of water.
 Swimming can not only help you cool off, but it also offers your joints some relief.

 There are tons of reasons you might need to wear a swimsuit while pregnant, but with all of the options, it’s hard to figure out which one might work for you.
 Here’s what you need to know to find the best maternity swimsuit for you.

 Quick ComparisonOur Top Maternity Swimsuit Picks of 2019 Read Full Reviews